-Mangoes were first cultivated in the Northeast India, Bangladesh, and Myanmar about 25-30 million years ago.
-Also called as the king of fruits, mango is been named as the most widely consumed fruit in the world.
+Mangoes were first cultivated in Northeast India, Bangladesh, and Myanmar about 25-30 million years ago.
+Also called the king of fruits, mango is been named the most widely consumed fruit in the world.

 This tropical fruit is not just refreshing, juicy and delicious, but has some great nutritional benefits.
 Know why mango is so good for you and whether fresh or dried is best.

 Nutritional Benefits of Mango:

 • 1 gram protein

 • 24 grams of sugar